 In February 2022, a former employee filed a claim in court against us.
 The former employee asserts that the termination of his employment relationship by us was not justified and seeks re-employment.
-In addition, the former employee informed us that he intends to expand the claims to recover certain benefits, which he claims to have a value of $\in$ 15 million.
-We believe these claims to be without merit and will defend ourselves vigorously against these claims.
+In May 2022, the former employee expanded the claims to recover certain benefits, which he claims to have a value of $\in$ 14.2 million.
+We believe this claim to be without merit and will defend ourselves vigorously against these claims.

 In the first half of 2021, we decided to change our designated battery supplier.
 The former supplier has indicated that it believes it is entitled to compensation under its contract with us.
-In initial discussions, the former supplier proposed an agreement with compensation in the amount of $\in$ 2 million.
-In February 2022, the formed supplier increased its request to $\in$ 15 million.
+In initial discussions, the former supplier proposed an agreement with compensation in the amount of $\epsilon$ 2 million.
+In February 2022, the former supplier increased its request to $\epsilon$ 15 million.
 While we believe this claim to be without merit, we are in discussions with the former supplier about potential solutions.